-Author: Dr Daniel Mazzoni, Junior Medical Officer, Royal Brisbane and Women’s Hospital, Brisbane, Queensland, Australia.
-DermNet NZ Editor-in-Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Author: Dr Daniel Mazzoni, Junior Medical Officer, Royal Brisbane and Women’s Hospital, Brisbane, QLD, Australia.
+DermNet NZ Editor in Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 January 2019.

-Legius syndrome is a rare genetic disorder first described in 2007 .
+Legius syndrome is a rare genetic disorder that was first described in 2007 .
 It is also known as neurofibromatosis type 1-like syndrome .

-Legius syndrome may occur in anyone with at least one biological parent with genetically confirmed Legius syndrome .
-The prevalence of Legius syndrome is unknown, but may be higher than expected due to misdiagnosis as neurofibromatosis type 1 .
+Legius syndrome may occur in anyone who has at least one biological parent with genetically confirmed Legius syndrome .
+The prevalence of Legius syndrome is unknown, but it may be higher than expected due to misdiagnosis as neurofibromatosis type 1 .

 Legius syndrome is a genetic condition inherited in an autosomal dominant manner that involves a SPRED1 gene mutation on chromosome 15q14.
-This results in the abnormal function of the SPRED1 protein, which is responsible for regulating specific cell signalling pathways involved in cell proliferation, differentiation and apoptosis.
+This mutation results in the abnormal function of the SPRED1 protein, which is responsible for regulating specific cell-signalling pathways involved in cell proliferation, differentiation, and apoptosis.
 No other pathogenic variants have been found to cause Legius syndrome [2,3].

-As an autosomal dominant condition, Legius syndrome may occur in anyone with at least one biological parent who has genetically confirmed Legius syndrome.
-Rarely, it may occur de novo, but these cases have not been evaluated sufficiently to confirm this .
-Each child that has a parent with genetically confirmed Legius syndrome has a 50% risk of inheritance.
+As an autosomal dominant condition, Legius syndrome may occur in anyone with at least one biological parent with genetically confirmed Legius syndrome.
+Rarely, it may also occur de novo, but these cases have not been evaluated sufficiently to confirm this .
+Each child with a parent with genetically confirmed Legius syndrome has a 50% risk of inheriting the condition.

 The clinical features of Legius syndrome vary significantly in nature and severity from one person to another.